Reasons to Visit Saint-Rémy-de-Provence

-Stones from the Glanum archaeological site were used in construction in and around St Remy de Provence.
-Outside Glanum’s entry, there are two well-preserved Roman structures, known as “Les Antiques” these monuments – the Mausoleum and the oldest triumphal arch in France.
+Stones from the Glanum archaeological site were used in construction in and around St. Remy de Provence.
+Outside Glanum’s entry are two well-preserved Roman structures known as “Les Antiques.”
+These monuments – the Mausoleum and the oldest triumphal arch in France.
 Both structures were classified as national monuments in 1840.

-The Arc de Triomphe from 10-25 AD is now 8M (26 feet) high, it would have been taller at the time of construction with all its decorative embellishments at the top.
-This municipal arch, the former gateway to the Glanum community, is a smaller version of the majestic one found in the city of Orange.
+The Arc de Triomphe from 10-25 AD is now 8M (26 feet) high.
+It would have been taller at the time of construction with all its decorative embellishments at the top.
+This municipal arch, the former gateway to the Glanum community, is a smaller version of the majestic one found in Orange.

-The Mausoleum reaches a height of 18M (60 feet) stretching like a needle towards the cobalt sky.
-The Mausoleum (Le Mausolée) constructed in 30-20 BC was a funeral monument for a local citizen who fought with Caesar’s army and received honorary Roman citizenship as a result.
+The Mausoleum reaches a height of 18m (60 feet), stretching like a needle toward the cobalt sky.
+The Mausoleum (Le Mausolée), constructed in 30-20 BC, was a funeral monument for a local citizen who fought with Caesar’s army and received honorary Roman citizenship.
 The inscription reads, “Sextius, Lucius, Marcus, fils de Caius, de la famille des Julii, à leurs parents.”
-Degraded by the elements and the passage of time the historical depictions of Roman triumphs on the sides of the monument were copied and replaced in 2007-08.
+Degraded by the elements and the passage of time, the historical depictions of Roman triumphs on the monument’s sides were copied and replaced in 2007-08.

 St Rémy’s Famous Residents

-The Saint Paul Monastery (Saint-Paul de Mausole), where Van Gogh lived when he was treated for mental illness is worth a visit.
-You can still see his room the way it was when he lived there.
-Look out his window and imagining what his thoughts were when he did the same.
+The Saint Paul Monastery (Saint-Paul de Mausole), where Van Gogh lived when he was treated for mental illness, is worth a visit.
+You can still see his room as it was when he lived there.
+Look out his window and imagine his thoughts when he did the same.

 For fans of Roman history, there are the well-preserved ruins of the city of Glanum and, next to it, two towering Roman monuments.

 Musée Estrine at 8 Rue Lucien Estrine was once a private residence – l’Hotel Estrine (1749).
-The museum is relatively small and in addition to the permanent collection of C20th /21st paintings and graphic art, there is usually a temporary exhibition.
-Well worth seeing is the Vincent van Gogh interpretive display and short film on the famous painter.
+The museum is relatively small, and in addition to the permanent collection of 20th /21st paintings and graphic art, there is usually a temporary exhibition.
+The Vincent van Gogh interpretive display and short film on the famous painter are worth seeing.

-And a few minutes outside of town is the Carrières de Lumières, a magical sound-and-light show—inside a mountain!—that is one of the most popular attractions in Provence.
+And a few minutes outside town is the Carrières de Lumières, a magical sound-and-light show—inside a mountain!—one of Provence’s most popular attractions.

 Looking for more?
 Here are a dozen ideas for your stay in St-Rémy.